smeng03/HealthHelper/README.md

 * Options to filter opporunties based on tags, location, hours of volunteering, etc.
 * Profile screen for each organization (profile picture, description of their mission, link to website, etc.)
 * Settings screen (for UI customization or other customization of the fundamental user experience)
+* Icons showing if each opportunity is volunteering, donating, or shadowing
+* Allow users to follow orgs, have page displaying orgs you've followed

 ### 2. Screen Archetypes